Looking for Attention: Randomized Attention Test Design for Validator Monitoring in Optimistic Rollups: Equilibrium Analysis of the RAT Mechanism

 \subsection{Robustness to Exploited Weak Randomness}

-We now consider a more adversarial scenario where a malicious proposer can exploit weaknesses in RAT's randomness generation.
-Specifically, we assume the proposer can ensure that \textbf{no attention test is triggered when they submit a fraudulent state root.} This allows us to test the robustness of the Ideal Security Equilibrium under stronger adversarial capabilities.
+We now consider a more adversarial scenario in which a malicious proposer exploits weaknesses in RAT’s randomness generation.
+First, we discuss the motivation to manipulate the RAT trigger (to cause or suppress a test) and to bias validator designation.
+Second, based on this discussion, we show that manipulating trigger suppression under a fraudulent state does not affect the security equilibrium.